Open-HITC/Open-HITC-benchmark/README.md

 See also:
 - [CODES.md](CODES.md) List of some existing codes
 - [EXAMPLES.md](EXAMPLES.md) List of some verification and validation of existing codes

-*The project began as part of the ITER Science Fellow "Fuel retention" led by Tom Wauters.*